MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 > You can filter the information that the statement will include, depending on what you choose in the **Type** field. **Account Totalling** is useful when you want the GST from a specific account.
 **GST Entry Totalling** gets GST from the accounts assigned to the selections in the **Gen. Posting Type**, **GST Bus.
 Posting Group**, and/or the **GST Prod.
 Posting Group** fields. **Row Totalling** lets you enter a value or quick filter criteria in the **Row Totalling** field.
 For more information, see [Searching, filtering, and Sorting Data](ui-enter-criteria-filters.md). **Description** is often used to add a note to the statement.
 For example, you could use it as a heading when you've used row totalling.

-To preview the GST statement, follow these steps:
+## <a name="to-preview-the-vat-statement"></a>To preview the GST statement
+After you define a GST statement, you can preview it to make sure it meets your needs.

 1. Choose **Preview**.
 2. Enter a date filter to limit the statement to a specific period.
 For more information about how to customise the page to show the date filter, see [Searching, filtering, and Sorting Data](ui-enter-criteria-filters.md).
 3. You can select various options to specify the type of GST entries to include in the statement.
 4. On the lines where the **Type** field contains **GST Entry Totalling** you can see a list of GST entries by choosing the amount in the **Column Amount** field.

-## <a name="to-set-up-clauses-to-explain-the-use-of-non-standard-vat-rates"></a>To set up clauses to explain the use of non-standard GST rates
+## <a name="setting-up-clauses-to-explain-vat-exemption-or-non-standard-vat-rates"></a>Setting Up Clauses to Explain GST Exemption or Non-Standard GST Rates
 You set up a GST clause to describe information about the type of GST that is being applied.
 The information may be required by government regulation.
 After you set up a GST clause, and associate it with a GST posting setup, the GST clause is displayed on printed sales documents that use the GST posting setup group.

 If needed, you can also specify how to translate GST clauses to other languages.
 Then, when you create and print a sales document that contains a GST identifier, the document will include the translated GST clause.
-The language code specified on the Customer card determines the language.
+The language code specified on the customer card determines the language.

+When non-standard GST rates are used in different types of documents, such as invoices or credit memos, companies are usually required to include an exemption text (GST clause) stating why a reduced GST or zero GST rate has been calculated.
+You can define different GST clauses to be included on business documents per the type of document, such as invoice or credit memo.
+You do this on the **GST Clauses by Doc.
+Type** page.

 You can modify or delete a GST clause, and your modifications will be reflected in a generated report.
 However, [!INCLUDE[d365fin](includes/d365fin_md.md)] does not keep a history of the change.
 On the report, the GST clause descriptions are printed and displayed for all lines in the report alongside the GST amount and the GST base amount.
 If a GST clause has not been defined for any lines on the sales document, then the whole section is omitted when the report is printed.